spaceship-prompt/spaceship-prompt/README.md

 * Execution time of the last command if it exceeds the set threshold.

 Want more features?
 Please, [open an issue](https://github.com/denysdovhan/spaceship-prompt/issues/new/choose) or send pull request.

+**💡 Tip:** Follow our Twitter to keep yourself updated about new features, improvements, and bugfixes.

 ## Requirements